caval-repository/xcl_nlp/parsers/Stanza/README.md

 This directory contains Stanza models for Classical Armenian, including tokenizer, POS tagger, lemmatizer, and dependency parser.
 The models have been trained on the UD_Classical_Armenian-CAVaL treebank (UD v2.14): https://universaldependencies.org/treebanks/xcl_caval/index.html.

+See a detailed description of the models in [Kharatyan, Kocharov 2024](https://github.com/caval-repository/xcl_nlp/blob/main/Kharatyan_Kocharov_2024_xcl_parsers.pdf).

 ## Created by: Lilit Kharatyan, Petr Kocharov

 ## License: CC BY-NC-ND 4.0